andy-byers/CalicoDB/doc/doc.md

     .cache_size = 0x200000,
     .wal_buffer_size = 0x100000,

     // Store the WAL segments in a separate location.
-The directory calico_wal must already exist.
+The directory "location" must already exist.
-    // WAL segments will look like "calico_wal_#", where # is the segment ID.
+    // WAL segments will look like "/location/calico_wal_#", where # is the segment ID.
-    .wal_prefix = "calico_wal_",
+    .wal_prefix = "/location/calico_wal_",

     // The database instance will write info log messages at the specified log level, to the object
     // passed in the "info_log" member.